IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Edit Dataverse Collection
 =========================

-To edit your Dataverse collection, navigate to your Dataverse collection's landing page and select the "Edit Dataverse" button, where you will be presented with the following editing options:
+To edit your Dataverse collection, navigate to your Dataverse collection's landing page and select the "Edit" button, where you will be presented with the following editing options:

 - :ref:`General Information <general-information>`: edit name, affiliation, identifier, category, contact email, description, metadata fields, and browse/search facets for your Dataverse collection
 - :ref:`Theme <theme>`: upload a logo for your Dataverse collection, add a link to your department or personal website, add a custom footer image, and select colors for your Dataverse collection in order to brand it